clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - Written by Facebook to handle write heavy

-- Cool tech, SSTables and LSTM
+- Clever tech, SSTables and LSTM
   - handle the write and do the work later

 - Highly configurable for acks on write